hw5711/Job_Solution_Web_Application/README.md

 # 5394Project

-1. initial a new project called hrweb, command to run the frontend: ng serve, web broser: http://localhost:4200
+1. initial a new project called hrweb, command to run the frontend: ng serve, web browser: http://localhost:4200